fablabbcn/smartcitizen-kit-2x/building.md

 # Developer guide: Building and flashing the Smartcitizen Kit firmware.

 ## This guide needs an update !!!
+**TODO:** Explain how to use gulp to allow changing the ESP webserver

 The data board of your Smartcitizen Kit is runned by **two microcontrolers**: